jonathanjulou/jonathanjulou.github.io/source/pages/avali3D.md

 [startgrid]
 [startparagraph]
 ####Shading
 Besides the feathers and some hand-painted masks, no texture was used.
 All shaders were achieved using noise patterns like Perlin and Voronoi in the Blender shader editor.
-It gives more control on the aspect of the surface and avoids having to deal with seams, vut it is much harder to achieve a PBR look.
+It gives more control on the aspect of the surface and avoids having to deal with seams, but it is much harder to achieve a PBR look.

 The wings look terrible compared to the rest, and were a mess to try rigging, hence why they were removed for the animations.
-In a future project, a feather-by-fezather approach would be more appropriate rather than sticking with faking using textures.
+In a future project, a feather-by-feather approach would be more appropriate rather than sticking with faking using textures.

 [endparagraph]